Mari-Wie/ArchCNL/README.md

-# cnl-verify
+# conformance-checking
-Verify your rules defined with the CNL against the source code.
+Conformance-checking of your rules defined with the CNL against the source code.

 - all conformance checking results that have been performed are stored as ontologies
 - the evolution of architecture violations can be tracked